-Of yellow taxis, centuries-old buildings, colonial architectures most of which are coloured in red, Kolkata definitely excels in one element which is – Colour!
-These old buildings most of which are in shambles, the historical monuments, the yellow taxis displaying the busy roads of Kolkata a spectacular appeal.
+Of yellow taxis, centuries-old buildings, and colonial architectures most of which are coloured in red, Kolkata definitely excels in one element which is – Colour!
+These old buildings most of which are in shambles, the historical monuments, and the yellow taxis displaying the busy roads of Kolkata a spectacular appeal.
 The crowded markets, the street side tea stalls, everything makes the city very special and indeed photogenic.
-There are innumerable spots and specific neighbourhoods that which can be called as top Instagrammable places in Kolkata.
-So let’s discover which are these top 10 most Instagrammable places in Kolkata.
+There are innumerable spots and specific neighbourhoods that can be called top Instagrammable places in Kolkata.

 Of course, I am deeply attached to the city of joy after innumerable visits for the past two years.
 During all those times I made sure to explore the city in the best possible way.
 My friends who were my constant companion helped me to get the best feel of Kolkata.

 But why are we looking into Instagrammable places in Kolkata?
 The reason – we love to update our Instagram feed with the best shots, don’t we?
-Along with Rajasthan, Goa, Pondicherry, Kolkata is one such place which is Instagrammer’s favourite.
+It’s great having people see all of the pictures you’ve snapped on your adventures.
+Along with Rajasthan, Goa, Pondicherry, Kolkata is one such place that is Instagrammer’s favourite.
 Below is the list of the most Instagrammable places in Kolkata, India.

 10 Offbeat Instagrammable places in Kolkata, India